 The Pied Piper of Hamelin

-The Pied Piper of Hamelin is a classic German fairy tale about a town overrun by rats.
-A mysterious Piper arrives and uses his magic flute to lead the rats into the river, saving the town.
-But when the townspeople refuse to pay him, the Piper returns and plays another tune—this time leading the children away forever.
-Only one child returns to tell the tale.
-The story is a powerful moral lesson about keeping promises and the consequences of greed.
-It’s often told to children aged 6–12 and has been retold around the world in many languages.
+The Pied Piper of Hamelin is a classic German folktale about a town overrun by rats.
+A mysterious piper arrives and uses his magic flute to lead the rats into the river, saving the town.
+But when the townspeople refuse to pay him, the Piper returns and plays another tune, this time leading the children away forever.
+This haunting story explores promises, greed, justice, and consequences.

 The Pied Piper of Hamelin